History of West Virginia University: A new era

 The student population continued to grow in the late seventies, reaching 22,000.
 With no room for growth on the downtown campus, the football stadium was closed, and the new Mountaineer Field was opened near the Medical campus on September 6, 1980.
-After an $8 million donation to the University, Ruby Memorial Hospital opened on the Medical campus in 1988, providing the state's first level-one trauma center.
+After an $8 million donation to the university, Ruby Memorial Hospital opened on the Medical campus in 1988, providing the state's first level-one trauma center.
 Early the next year, the undefeated Mountaineer football team, led by Major Harris, made it to the national championship game before losing to Notre Dame in the Fiesta Bowl.
 In the 1990s, WVU developed several recreational activities for students, such as FallFest and WVU "Up All Night", a program that has gained national attention.
 In 2001, a $34 million, 177000 sqft recreation facility opened on the Evansdale campus.

 WVU reached a new level of athletic success during the first decade of the new millennium.
 The football team featured a 2-0 BCS bowl record, six consecutive bowl game appearances, a #1 ranking in the USA Today Coaches Poll, three consecutive 11-win seasons amassing a 33–5 record, 41 consecutive weeks in the top 25, and 4 conference championships.
 The men's basketball team won the 2007 NIT Championship, the 2010 Big East championship, and made several appearances in the NCAA tournament including 4 sweet-sixteen and 2 elite-eight appearances, along with a final-four appearance in 2010.
-The athletic successes brought the University a new level of national exposure, and enrollment has since increased to nearly 30,000 students.
+The athletic successes brought the university a new level of national exposure, and enrollment has since increased to nearly 30,000 students.

 People

 West Virginia University's first president was Rev. Alexander Martin.
 He was a Methodist minister from Scotland who served from the founding of the school in 1867 until 1875.

-On April 13, 2007, the Board of Governors voted 16–1 to elect Morgantown attorney Michael Garrison to succeed David Hardesty as the University's president.
+On April 13, 2007, the Board of Governors voted 16–1 to elect Morgantown attorney Michael Garrison to succeed David Hardesty as the university's president.
 The Faculty Senate voted to work with Garrison but approved a vote of no confidence in the search.

-Garrison's early initiatives, including move forward to build a campus child care center after three decades of discussion on the subject and working with the Board of Governors to approve the largest salary increase since 1993 won him praise from many faculty and staff members.
+Garrison's early initiatives, which included moving forward to build a campus child care center after three decades of discussion on the subject and working with the Board of Governors to approve the largest salary increase since 1993, won him praise from many faculty and staff members.
 The Chronicle of Higher Education and Inside Higher Ed profiled him as an example of a trend toward non-traditional university presidents.

-In June 2008 Garrison announced plans to resign in September 2008.
+In June 2008, Garrison announced plans to resign in September of that year.
 According to The Washington Post, Garrison sought to "end a scandal stemming from the university's awarding of an unearned degree to the governor's daughter."
 C. Peter McGrath was named interim president in August 2008.

 James P. Clements became WVU's 23rd president on June 30, 2009.
 He previously served as provost at Towson University.

-On September 16, 2009 Michele G. Wheatly was named Provost and Vice President for Academic Affairs.
+On September 16, 2009, Michele G. Wheatly was named Provost and Vice President for Academic Affairs.